Priya-6124/Programming_Task_03_Priya_Kumari/README.md

-# Python and C Programming Task 03
+# Python Programming Task 03

 ## 📌 Overview

-This repository contains the solutions for **Task 03: Loops, Patterns & Basic Automation**, completed as part of the **Python and C Programming Summer Internship Program**.
+This repository contains the solutions for **Task 03: Loops, Patterns & Basic Automation**, completed as part of the **Python Programming Summer Internship Program**.

 The objective of this task is to strengthen understanding of:

 * Loops and Iteration
 * Conditional Statements
 * Pattern Printing
+* String Manipulation
 * Basic Authentication Logic
-* String Manipulation
-* User Input Handling
-* Basic Automation Concepts
+* Basic Automation

-All programs have been implemented in both **Python** and **C Programming**.
+* Problem Solving Skills

 ---